douglasgreen/outlines/computing/computer_science/algorithms.md

 ## Advanced Data Structures

 Advanced data structures are more complex variations or extensions of basic data structures like arrays, linked lists, and trees.
 They are designed to handle specific scenarios in computing more efficiently, such as maintaining a sorted sequence of elements, optimizing search operations, or balancing the load across nodes.
-Let\'s delve into some of these advanced structures:
+Let's delve into some of these advanced structures:

 ### Advanced Tree Structures